-- Fruitarianism: The Path to Paradise (Anne Osborne)
+- Fruitarianism: The Path to Paradise by Anne Osborne

 - Any field guide or nature book (wildlife, birds, insects, etc) related to Ecuador or Southeast Ecuador.

 Optional items that will be useful if you want to learn more advanced methods of working with fruit trees:

 Some don't have a problem with bugs, but some newcomers to the area are bitten by gnats/no-see-ums heavily.
 There are not many mosquitoes.
 You may wish to bring a mosquito net which is sufficient for no-see-ums.
 The gnats like ankles and wrists, and the majority of bites can be avoided by simply wearing long sleeves and socks during the times of day that they come out (early morning, early evening, during/after a rain).
 Natural essential oils are effective (such as citronella, lemongrass, etc) The temperature here is comfortable enough to wear long sleeves during that time with no issue.

 What We Provide